 Mark Gatiss is the only person to have the distinction of having written for every "New Who" Doctor and having appeared on the show as an actor twice.
 If you count Big Finish audios, he has written for seven Doctors, and he's also the only person to play both the Doctor and the Master.

 Derek Jacobi, who, when he played the Master in the episode "Utopia", announced being in Doctor Who was one of his two unfulfilled ambitions.
-(The other was being in Coronation Street.)
+(The other was being in Coronation Street, which he fulfilled with a background cameo appearance in 2012.)

 When Jamie was introduced, a young actor called Hamish Wilson was watching the episode, and thought: "I could do that."
 Two years later, he did.